-Barry J. Brooks is a Partner in Peckar & Abramson’s Dallas office, where he concentrates his practice on construction law, employment law, and general commercial litigation matters.
+Barry Brooks is a partner in Peckar & Abramson’s Dallas office, where he concentrates his practice on construction law, employment law, and general commercial litigation matters.
 He represents a broad range of commercial and construction clients, including contractors, owners, healthcare providers, and corporate executives, as well as U.S. and international corporations.
-Mr. Brooks thrives in high-stakes litigation and has maintained a strong reputation for protecting and advancing his clients’ sensitive business interests.
+Barry thrives in high-stakes litigation and has maintained a strong reputation for protecting and advancing his clients’ sensitive business interests.

 “As the construction industry continues to evolve and adapt, I look forward to working with P&A’s first-class attorneys and resources to remain at the forefront of industry developments and advance my clients’ legal and business interests.”

 A highly skilled litigator and defense attorney, Barry vigorously represents his clients’ interests throughout the litigation process and understands the importance of efficient and decisive action.
 He has successfully represented numerous entities in multimillion-dollar disputes, including breach of contract, fraud, and defective construction lawsuits, as well as high-profile Department of Labor (DoL) investigations, theft of trade secrets, and breach of fiduciary duty claims.
 He also works closely with businesses before problems arise to find creative solutions to protect their most vital resources and assist them in avoiding costly disputes.

 Barry offers his clients a wealth of hands-on construction industry experience, having worked for several years as a civil engineer throughout Texas and Colorado.
 In this capacity, he managed and designed numerous engineering projects from preliminary feasibility through final construction for residential and commercial developments.
 This practical knowledge provides him with a well-rounded understanding of his construction clients’ needs, as well as the numerous nuances and complexities that affect major building projects.